nerdschoolbergen/javascript-best-practices/exercise-2/README.md

 }
 ```

-:exclamation: Remember the trailing commas at the end of the third and fourth line.
+:exclamation: Remember the trailing commas at the end of the third and fourth line above.

 :pencil2: Open `exercise-2.js` and add the following code: